Clemapfel/mousetrap/docs/02_signals.md

 In this chapter, we will learn:
 + What signals and signal handlers are
-+ How to check which signature a signal expects
 + How to connect to a signal
 + How and why to block signals
++ How to check which signature a signal expects

 ## Signal Architecture

 Central to mousetrap, GTK and many GUI libraries like QT is what is called **signal architecture** or [**signal programming**](https://en.wikipedia.org/wiki/Signal_programming).

 A signal has 3 components:
-+ an **id**, which uniquely identifies it.
++ an **ID**, which uniquely identifies it.
 IDs may not be shared between signals
 + an **emitter**, which is a non-signal object
 + a **callback** or **signal handler**, which is a function called when an emitter emits a signal

-It may be easiest to consider an example: One of the simplest interactions a human can have with a GUI program is clicking a button.
-In mousetrap, the \link mousetrap::Button `Button` \endlink class has a signal just for this, which has the id `clicked`.
+It may be easiest to consider an example:

+One of the simplest interactions a human can have with a GUI program is clicking a button.
+In mousetrap, the \link mousetrap::Button `Button` \endlink class is made for this purpose. `Button` has the signal `clicked`, which is emitted when a user pressed the left mousebutton while the cursor is above the button on screen.

 In this case, the signal **id** is `clicked` and the signal **emitter** is an instance of `Button`.
 When a user clicks the button (the graphical area on their screen), the in-memory object emits signal `clicked`.
-Therefore, if we want to tie program behavior to the user clicking the button, we connect a callback (an function) to this signal.
-If the button is clicked, `clicked` is emitted.
-When `clicked` is emitted, our callback will be executed.
+If we want to tie program behavior to the user clicking the button, we **connect a callback** (a function) to this signal.
+Once connected, when the button is clicked, `clicked` is emitted, which in turn will trigger invokation of the connect function.

 ```cpp
 // create `Button` instance